What Is Robots.txt in SEO and How to Practise it?

 Post enter and you will receive a similar file as below.

-Robots.txt Example of Moz
+Robots.txt of Moz

 Robots.Txt Format and Directives: